 Chautauqua School of Dance boasts an impressive list of alumni who can be seen on stage in major national and international companies.
 Curated by Sasha Janes, the annual Alumni All-Star Ballet Gala serves as a celebration of the exceptional talent consistently produced by the school.
 Artists from top-tier national and international companies such as NYCB, Alvin Ailey American Dance Theatre, San Francisco Ballet, Pacific Northwest Ballet, Aspen Santa Fe Ballet, Joffrey Ballet, English National Ballet and more join forces for an exciting evening of contemporary and classical dance.
 In addition to the performance, alumni host discussion panels and serve as School of Dance guest faculty, graciously sharing their knowledge with the next generation of Alumni All-Stars.

 The Chautauqua Dance platform presents a rotating roster of diverse professional dance companies in the Amphitheater during the nine-week summer season, giving students exposure to a wide range of artistic styles both on stage and in the studio in Master Classes with artists from the visiting companies.
+We are pleased to welcome The Washington Ballet again in 2023.
 Companies in residence have included: Stars of American Ballet, Alvin Ailey American Dance Theater, Paul Taylor Dance Company, Pittsburgh Ballet Theatre, Nashville Ballet, Pilobolus, and more.
 Students are required to attend every dance performance as part of the curriculum.
 Chautauqua Institution provides an amazing location for aspiring dancers to learn and grow in a supportive, arts-centric community.
 Students are encouraged to attend performances across disciplines and access to all Amphitheater events is included in the program cost.
 When not honing their craft in studio or on stage, students can spend their free time biking around the grounds, swimming in the lake, eating ice cream with friends on Bestor Plaza, and enjoying the many summer resort activities Chautauqua has to offer.

 Chautauqua Schools of Performing and Visual Arts